bartfeenstra/betty/README.md

 1. Import your GEDCOM file under *Family Trees* > *Import...*
 1. Export your family tree under *Family Trees* > *Export...*
 1. As output format, choose one of the *Gramps XML* options
-1. Follow the documentation to [configure your Betty site](#configuration-files) to parse the exported file
+1. Follow the documentation to [configure your Betty site](#configuration-files) to load the exported file

 ### The Python API